 Dr. Max Abrahms’ research focus is international security, especially terrorism.
-He is assistant professor of political science and public policy at Northeastern University, a member at the Council on Foreign Relations, a faculty fellow at India’s Observer Research Foundation, and an editorial board member on the journal Terrorism and Political Violence.
+He is associate professor of political science and public policy at Northeastern University, a member at the Council on Foreign Relations, a faculty fellow at India’s Observer Research Foundation, and an editorial board member on the journal Terrorism and Political Violence.

 Abrahms has published in many journals such as International Organization, International Security, International Studies Quarterly, Comparative Political Studies, Security Studies, and Harvard Business Review.
 Abrahms is also a frequent terrorism analyst in the media, especially on the consequences of terrorism, its motives, and the implications for counterterrorism strategy.